 - Patient must discontinue Thyroid Medication.
-Unless Patient received Thyrogen Injections. - Low Iodine diet if requested for 2 weeks prior for ablation (provided by ordering doctor's office) - TSH, T3, T4, Labs drawn, and results printed - Previous recent Uptake and Scan/imaging - Beta HCG (Pregnancy Test) drawn and results printed: Under the Age of 50 - Pathology reports printed and entered in patients file - Patient must be 6 weeks post thyroidectomy to have an ablation performed - If no thyrogen is given TSH must be above 30
+Unless Patient received Thyrogen Injections. - Low Iodine diet if requested for 2 weeks prior for ablation (provided by ordering doctor's office) - TSH, T3, T4, Labs drawn, and results printed - Previous recent Uptake and Scan/imaging - Beta HCG (Pregnancy Test) drawn and results printed: Under the age of 50 or patient is menstruating. - Pathology reports printed and entered in patients file - Patient must be 6 weeks post thyroidectomy to have an ablation performed - If no thyrogen is given TSH must be above 30